 Step 1: Comparison Shop

-Your local bank or credit union will offer a range of CDs, but before you embark on a tour of nearby lending institutions, consider comparison shopping online to land the best deal.
+Traditional banks or credit unions will offer a range of deposit accounts, but before you embark on a tour of nearby lending institutions, consider comparison shopping online to land the best deal.
 As with savings accounts, online banks often offer the best CD rates because they don’t have as much overhead as traditional competitors — this cost savings is passed on to you in the form of better rates.

 Step 2: Invest for a Longer Term (Maybe)